HR Tip of the Week

 4. The employee does not perform any productive work during such attendance.

-Under FLSA regulations, training is considered directly related to the employee's job if it is designed to help the employee handle his or her current job more effectively as distinguished from training the employee for another job (such as a higher level position).
+Under FLSA regulations, training is considered directly related to the employee's job if it is designed to help the employee handle their current job more effectively as distinguished from training the employee for another job (such as a higher level position).
+Here are some examples.

 A doctor's office requires employees to attend training on patient privacy.
 The training will take place at the end of the employee's regular shift.